Contents

 Distribution and habitat

 The mangrove red snapper is native to the Indian Ocean and the western Pacific Ocean from the African coast to Samoa and the Line Islands and from the Ryukyus in the north to Australia in the south.
-It has also been rarely recorded in the Mediterranean Sea, having reached there from the Red Sea since 1979.[6]
+It has also rarely been recorded in the Mediterranean Sea, having undergone Lessepsian migration from the Red Sea since at least 1979.[7]

 As its name implies, the mangrove red snapper is commonly found in mangrove-lined estuarine systems, however some make their way into complete freshwater systems, particularly at a juvenile age.
 They migrate to offshore reefs to spawn.
 As they mature, mangrove red snappers move into open waters, sometimes hundreds of kilometers from the coast[8] to breed.
 These larger fish are sometimes caught by bottom-fishers with heavy tackle, though they remain difficult to land due to their speed and proximity to sharp reef bottoms.[citation needed]